Christina's Husband and Kid Opening Presents

 • Thinking through strategy while doing dishes or folding laundry

-• Working during kid's practice (they're focused on their thing, you're focused on yours)
+• Working during your kid's practice (they're focused on their thing, you're focused on yours)

 • Bringing your laptop to a coffee date if you both need to work